-In this section, we design the learning-augmented algorithms for $k$-max search and $k$-min search, and prove that they can attain the Pareto-optimal trade-off between consistency and robustness.
-In the following, we first focus on the $k$-max search in detail and then state the main results for $k$-min search and defer the details to Appendix.
+In this section, we design learning-augmented algorithms for $k$-max search and $k$-min search, and prove that they can attain the Pareto-optimal trade-off between consistency and robustness.
+We first focus on the $k$-max search in detail and then state the main results for $k$-min search and defer the details to Appendix~\ref{app:la}.

-In $k$-max search, we have a prediction of the maximum value $P\in[\pmin,\pmax]$.
-Our learning-augmented algorithm is to redesign the threshold values $\phi:= \{\phi_i\}_{i\in[k]}$ in \ota based on the prediction $P$ such that $\ota_{\phi}$ can achieve the Pareto-optimal consistency and robustness.
+In $k$-max search, we have a prediction of the maximum price $P\in[\pmin,\pmax]$.
+Our learning-augmented algorithm is to redesign the threshold values $\phi(k,P) := \phi = \{\phi_i\}_{i\in[k]}$ in \ota based on the prediction $P$ such that $\ota_{\phi}$ can attain the Pareto-optimal consistency and robustness.
 To achieve this goal, we first determine a lower bound for the robustness-consistency trade-off.
 Then, $\phi$ is designed such that $\ota_{\phi}$ can achieve this lower bound.